This is a story that has taken a while for me to write, a story of one of the best people I have ever had the had the pleasure of meeting.

 Here is where we honor her.
 Where we use her story to make a difference.
 So no other woman feels alone with PPD or gets turned away from the help she needs.
 So no other family has to struggle to carry on.
 Where women and families can come together to recognize and recover from PPD.

-For more information regarding Post Pardum Depression and how you can help, please visit:
+For more information regarding postpartum depression and how you can help, please visit:

 For an overview of PPD and it’s symptoms, please visit here.